 Treatment For Addiction

-Understanding the whole context of how and why addiction is a disease allows us to create a checklist of things that should be addressed during substance abuse treatment.
+Understanding the whole context of how and why addiction is a disease allows us to create a checklist of things that should be addressed during substance use disorder treatment.

 The biological factors that surround addiction can be managed through medical supervision and drug detox.
 By treating the chemical component that affects the brain, it is easier to eliminate dependency on drugs and alcohol.
 The psychological issues that plague the sufferer can be addressed through research-backed psychotherapies and counseling.
 These strategies help in identifying triggers and past trauma while devising effective plans to fight the urge to take substances.